-Love INC - Love in the Name of Christ is a faith-based initiative in Monmouth County with a mission to mobilize the Church to transform lives and communities in the Name of Christ.
+Love Thy Neighbor (formerly Love in the Name of Christ) is a faith-based initiative in Monmouth County with a mission to mobilize the Church to transform lives and communities in the Name of Christ.

 Lunch Break, located in Red Bank, freely provides life's basic necessities - food, clothing, and fellowship for our community members in need.
 Their mission is to alleviate hunger and lead those we serve to self-sufficiency and healthier lifestyles.
 They serve everyone, with compassion and dignity.

 MonmouthCares, in West Long Branch, is a non-profit organization that partners with families to facilitate care for children with complex needs.
 They believe in a model of care that is family-driven, culturally competent and community-based.
 MonmouthCares is part of the NJ Department of Children and Families Children's System of Care (CSOC).
 The CSOC serves all 21 counties in New Jersey via fifteen local systems of care, each comprised of similar organizations.

 Open Door is a non-profit, interfaith emergency food pantry and referral center located in downtown Freehold.
 Besides collecting and distributing food to the needy, Open Door has an after-school tutoring and social program, an advocacy program to assist with problems of eviction, power shut-off, and similar difficulties, and refers clients to organizations such as local welfare offices.

 Parker Family Health Clinic is a volunteer-based, free health care facility where Monmouth County residents without medical insurance or the ability to pay can be cared for.
 The focus is on primary health care, emphasizing disease prevention, health promotion, and patient education in an easily accessible facility located in Red Bank.